railwayapp/docs/src/docs/guides/laravel.md

 **Note:** If you see a "500 Server Error" on your deployed URL, it’s likely because Laravel is missing the **APP_KEY** or other required environment variables.
 To fix this, go to the Railway dashboard and add the necessary environment variables—especially the **APP_KEY**—and then redeploy the application.
 You can generate a new **APP_KEY** using this [Laravel APP KEY generator](https://generate-random.org/laravel-key-generator).

 ## Deploy from a GitHub Repo

-To deploy a Laravel app on Railway directly from GitHub, follow the steps below:
+To deploy a Laravel app on GitHub to Railway, follow the steps below:

-1. Fork the basic <a href="https://github.com/railwayapp-templates/laravel" target="_blank">Laravel GitHub repo</a>.
-    - If you already have a GitHub repo you want to deploy, you can skip this step.
-2. Create a <a href="https://railway.app/new" target="_blank">New Project.</a>
+1. Create a <a href="https://railway.app/new" target="_blank">New Project.</a>
-3. Click **Deploy from GitHub repo**.
+2. Click **Deploy from GitHub repo**.
-4. Select the `laravel` or your own GitHub repo.
+3. Select your GitHub repo.
     - Railway requires a valid GitHub account to be linked.
 If your Railway account isn't associated with one, you will be prompted to link it.
-5. Click **Add Variables**.
+4. Click **Add Variables**.
     - Add all your app environment variables.
 5. Click **Deploy**.

 Once the deployment is successful, a Railway [service](/guides/services) will be created for you.
 By default, this service will not be publicly accessible.

+**Note:** Railway will automatically detect that it's a Laravel app during [deploy and run your app via php-fpm and nginx](https://github.com/railwayapp/nixpacks/tree/main/src/providers/php).

 To set up a publicly accessible URL for the service, navigate to the **Networking** section in the [Settings](/overview/the-basics#service-settings) tab of your new service and click on [Generate Domain](/guides/public-networking#railway-provided-domain).